tianshang486/mysql/intl.en-US/RDS MariaDB TX Database/Monitoring and alerts/Set Alarm Rules.md

 4. On the Alarm Rules tab, find the alert and select one of the following operations:
     -   View: views the details of an alert rule.
     -   Alarm Logs: views the alert history for a certain period of time.
     -   Modify: modifies alerts.
-For more information about the parameters, see [alarm rule parameters](https://www.alibabacloud.com/help/zh/doc-detail/119898.htm).
+For more information about the parameters, see [Alarm rule parameters](/intl.en-US/Alarm service/Alarm rules/Alarm rule parameters.md).
     -   Disable: disables the selected alert rules.
 If an alert rule is disabled, no alert is triggered even though the monitored metric meets the conditions.
     -   Delete: deletes the selected alert rules.
 An alert rule cannot be restored after you delete the rule.
 You can only add it again.